-SOJC Graduate Programs Office revised Feb.
+SOUC Grahele Programs Office material Feb.
 2017

-University of Oregon School of Journalism and Communication Faculty Graduate Employee Evaluation
+University of Oregon School of Journalism and Communication Faculty Craduate Employee Evaluation

-Name of Supervising Profes ssor
+Name of Supervising Profes BOT

-Name of Graduate Employe ee
+Name of Graduate Employe £

-Number/Name of Course Term
+Number/Name of Course Tem

-Please complete all applicate Graduate Student Handbook Send a copy signed and date after end of the term.
-The si k, share and dis scuss your c ompleted ev dent to sojc g raluation with tarad@uoregon. he GE bei ng evaluated.
+Please complete all applicable categories and comment on the GE's work below.
+As indicated in SOJC's Graduate Student Handbook, share and discuss your completed evaluation with the GE being evaluated.
+Send a copy signed and dated by both you and the student to poice add/accress rate no later than two weeks after end of the term.
+The signed from will be put in the GE's personnel file.

-Excellent Good Average Below Ave.
+Exclesi Good Average Below Ave.
 Poor N/A

-Accepts responsibility Works independently Is dependable Promptly completes tasks Quality of work Rapport with students Helpfulness to students Helpfulness to you Cooperative/easy to work w Contributes ideas/suggestion
+Accepts responsibility

+Works independently Ш Ш Ш

+Is dependable

+Promptly completes tasks Ц

+Quality of work Ц Ц Ц

+Rapport with students ᆜ Ш Ш $\sqcup$ Ш

+Helpfulness to students Ш

+Helpfulness to you Ш Ш Ш $\sqsubseteq$

+Cooperative/easy to work w ids 🔲

+Contributes idea/suggestion . .

-Additional comments (pleas se continue bel ow or secor nd page as n eeded):
+Additional comments (please continue below or second page as needed):

-Faculty signature Printed Name Date
+Faculty signature Print ed Name ī )arie:

-GE signature Printed Name
+GE signature Print ed Name - ī )kde